RafaelFerreira18/todo-list-spring-rest-api/README.md

 # todo-list-spring-rest-api
-REST API made in spring boot for an a to do list application.
+REST API made in spring boot for a to do list application.